eluv-io/elv-stream-sample/README.md

       }
     });
   }

-  player.initialize(video, playoutOptions.dash.playoutUrl, true);
+  player.initialize(video, playoutUrl, true);
 };
 ```

+Both cases are straightforward - determine the playout url, then set up the corresponding player.

-Playing Dash is also straightforward, but some extra work must be done to set up Widevine.
+With dash, a bit of extra work must be done to set up Widevine:

-First, the Widevine server URL for the content must be specified.
-This code selects only an HTTPS url to avoid issues with mixed content when the app is using HTTPS.
+- Determine the widevine server url, which is specified in `drms.widevine.licenseServers`.
+In this case, we are explicitly preferring HTTPS urls, in case any of the server urls are HTTP.

-And secondly, the authorization token we retrieved before must be specified in the Widevine request headers.
-We also specify withCredentials=false to avoid CORS issues.
+- Set the Fabric authorization token we retrieved previously in the Widevine request headers.
+This will ensure that the HTTP requests to the Fabric are properly authenticated.
+We also explicitly specify withCredentials=false to avoid CORS issues for these requests.

+Note: Both of these examples intend for the video to autoplay, but many modern browsers block autoplay by default without user interaction.

 #### Step 4 - Watch